 – Article 5 of the Stockholm Declaration

-To date, the IHRA’s professional development initiatives have focused on developing strong Holocaust educational practices and promoting appropriate Holocaust Memorial Day events in those countries where such actions have not yet been formally adopted.
-This political and expert-level engagement has led to tangible results in observer countries such as an action plan by the government of Moldova which addresses exhibitions, education, memorialization, and curricula about the Holocaust; and the commitment by the Ministry of Education in El Salvador to include – for the first time ever – education about the Holocaust in the national curriculum.
+Through the EWG, the IHRA has also led a series of successful professional development programs in Moldova and El Salvador, both Observer Countries to the IHRA.
+These efforts have led to the development of an action plan by the government of Moldova on exhibitions, education, memorialization, and curricula about the Holocaust; and the commitment by the Ministry of Education in El Salvador to include – for the first time ever – education about the Holocaust in its national curriculum.

-The current Chair of IHRA’s Education Working Group is Jennifer Ciardelli (United States).
+The current Chair of the IHRA’s Education Working Group is Andrea Szőnyi (Hungary).